UltraStar-Deluxe/format/The UltraStar File Format (Unversioned).md

 ## Status of this Document

-This document aims to describe the UltraStar File Format in its most recent version 2.0.0.
+This document describes the unversioned UltraStar file format.
+The unversioned UtraStar file format is widely used without a formal specification.
+This document aims to provide a reference for existing songs as well as a baseline for future versions of the file format.
+Note that version 1.0.0 of the file format is generally backward-compatible and can be used in almost all legacy applications.

 > [!IMPORTANT]
 >
-> This document is currently a work-in-progress.
-> Parts of the final specification may change significantly from the current state of this document.
+> The unversioned UltraStar file format is archived.
+> According to the [versioning policy](https://github.com/UltraStar-Deluxe/format/blob/main/VERSIONING.md) no new features and changes will be introduced into this document.

-GitHub Issues are preferred for discussion of this specification.
+[GitHub Issues](https://github.com/ultrastar-deluxe/format/issues) are preferred for discussion of this specification.
 Alternatively, you can discuss comments on our Discord server.

 ## 1. Introduction

-The UltraStar file format provides a standardized representation of karaoke songs.
-The format has been used for a long time by numerous karaoke games such as [UltraStar Deluxe](https://github.com/UltraStar-Deluxe/USDX), [Performous](https://github.com/performous/performous), or [Vocaluxe](https://github.com/Vocaluxe/Vocaluxe).
+The UltraStar file format is the standard file format for many open source karaoke games, such as [UltraStar Deluxe](https://github.com/UltraStar-Deluxe/USDX), [Performous](https://github.com/performous/performous), or [Vocaluxe](https://github.com/Vocaluxe/Vocaluxe).
 There exists an ecosystem of supporting applications for hosting, editing, and managing songs.
-However, due to the lack of an official file format specification implementations differ and new features cannot be added consistently.
+However, for the longest time there has been no formal specification of the file format, slowly leading to fragmentation and potential incompatibilities.
-This document aims to fix this problem by providing a formal specification for the syntax and semantics of the UltraStar file format.
+This document aims to capture the current state of the UltraStar file format as it is supported by most implementations.

-The UltraStar file format is designed to be edited by machines and humans alike and is intended to be easily understood and edited by technical and non-technical users.
-This guiding principle is influential for many decisions made during the design process.
+This specification serves as a baseline for future development of the file format and for implementations wanting to support legacy files that have not been updated to one of the versioned file formats.

 ### 1.1.
 Conventions in this Document

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 The grammatical rules in this document are to be interpreted as described in [RFC 5234](https://datatracker.ietf.org/doc/html/rfc5234).
-We are using the following core rules:
+The following core rules are being used:

 ```abnf
 CR    = %x0D     ; carriage return